canonical/risc-v-cookbook/docs/contributing.rst

 `Ubuntu Code of Conduct <https://ubuntu.com/community/ethos/code-of-conduct>`_.

-Licence and copyright
+License and copyright
 ---------------------

 ..
 TODO: Update with your license details or drop if excessive

-By default, all contributions to ACME are made under the AGPLv3 licence.
+By default, all contributions to ACME are made under the AGPLv3 license.
 See the `licence <https://github.com/canonical/ACME/blob/main/COPYING>`_ in the ACME GitHub repository for details.